Luke Croll

-Luke Alan Croll (born 10 January 1995) is an English professional footballer who plays as a defender for USL League One side North Carolina FC.
+Luke Alan Croll (born 10 January 1995) is an English professional footballer who plays as a defender for National League side Eastleigh.
+He became a free agent on 30 June 2024.

 Club career

 Crystal Palace

 Croll was born in Lambeth and joined the Crystal Palace Academy as a 9 year old.
-The left-sided centre half put in a series of consistent performances for the under-21 side to earn himself a professional contract at the club, and went onto firmly establish himself in the side that won the U21 League 2 South in the 2014-15 season.
+The left-sided centre-half put in a series of consistent performances for the under-21 side to earn himself a professional contract at the club, and went onto establish himself in the side that won the U21 League 2 South in the 2014-15 season.
 In the 2015-16 season, Croll was named as an unused substitute against Watford.
 Croll was released by Crystal Palace on the expiry of his contract on 30 June 2017.